comodojo/extender.framework/docs/install.md

 Comodojo extender could be installed via composer, using dedicated `comodojo/extender.project` package.

+## Requirements

+To work properly, extender requires a cli-enabled PHP installation >=5.3.0 and a database; by default, extender auto-create a new SQLite3 database, but this behaviour can be changed easly.

 ## Basic installation

 First [install composer](https://getcomposer.org/), then create a new extender/project using this command: